-Vishnuchittar also known as Periyaazhwar (9th Century) was the first among the twelve prominent Vaishnava Saints of Tamil Nadu born in Srivilliputhur near Madurai.
+Vishnuchittar also known as Periyaazhwar (9th Century) was one among the twelve prominent Vaishnava Saints of Tamil Nadu born in Srivilliputhur near Madurai.
 He was a great devotee of Lord Vishnu and has contributed to the philosophical and theological ideas of Vaishnavism.
 His major contributions include Thirupallandu and Periya Azhwar Thirumozhi.

 Vishnuchittar was childless and that worried him.
 He prayed to God to bless him with a child.
 One day, when he was walking in his garden, he found a baby girl lying near a Tulasi plant.
-It is said that Mother Earth (Bhoomi Devi) herself had appeared as a child in answer to his prayers.
+It is said that Mother Earth (Bhumi Devi) herself had appeared as a child in answer to his prayers.
 He brought the child home, named her “Kothai” and brought her up as his own daughter.
 He would teach her songs and tell stories about Lord Vishnu and His glories.
 Hence, the little girl grew up in a divine atmosphere of Bhakti.
 As she grew up, her devotion and love for Sri Hari also grew to such an extent that, she decided she would only get married to the Lord.
 As the days progressed, her resolve to marry the Lord only strengthened.

-Vishnuchittar used to make beautiful flower garlands, take them to the temple and offer them to Lord Ranganatha daily.
+Vishnuchittar used to make beautiful flower garlands, take them to the temple and offer them to the Lord daily.
 This was his devoted nitya seva to the Lord.
 Kothai who considered herself the bride-to-be of the Lord used to take the garland, wear it and admire herself in the mirror and then remove it and place it in the basket to be taken to the temple.
 Vishnuchittar was unaware of this and used to take the same used garland and offer it to the Lord.
 Hence for days, the garland worn by Kodhai was being offered to the Lord.